-Exams officers can trust in reliable, efficient administration of exam entries and excellent personal support from our customer services.
-Learn more at www.cie.org.uk/examsofficers
+We provide a world-class support service for Cambridge teachers and exams officers.
+We offer a wide range of teacher materials to Cambridge schools, plus teacher training (online and face-to-face), expert advice and learner-support materials.
+Exams officers can trust in reliable, efficient administration of exams entry and excellent, personal support from our customer services.
+Learn more at www.cie.org.uk/teachers

-Nonprofit, Part of the University of Cambridge
+Not-for-profit, part of the University of Cambridge